PolyhedralDev/TerraWiki/pages/tutorials/Quick-Start-Guide.md

 ### Setting up a World

 Here we will be replacing the server's default world with new world configured through the Bukkit config to use Terra as the new generator.

-We will be replacing the default `world` folder, so **ensure that you have made a backup before making any destructive changes**!
+Because we are working with changes to worlds **ensure that you have made the necessary backups before making any destructive changes**!

 We do not recommend changing the generator of an *existing world*, as this will produce broken chunk borders between old and new terrain.

->If you would like to use a world manager like Multiverse Core to create a world instead of manually setting it as outlined here, please refer to [Creating a Terra World](./Creating-a-Terra-World).
+>If you would like to use a world manager like Multiverse Core to create a world instead of manually setting it as
+>outlined here, please refer to [Creating a Terra World](./Creating-a-Terra-World).

 #### Procedure

 1. Ensure your server is not running.

-2. If you missed it above, please make a backup of the `world` folder in your server directory.
+2. If you missed it above, please make a backup of any relevant world folders in your server directory.

     >*If you're using a fresh server you won't need to worry about this*!